A good chili is one of my favorite dishes.

 Most of these only take a few minutes, so you can still save the chili in time for dinner!

-Start by adding a ¼ of a teaspoon for each serving of chili.
-You can add more later if you feel like it needs it.
+- Start by adding a ¼ of a teaspoon of baking soda for each serving of chili.

-When all the bubbling has subsided (or after 5 minutes), taste the chili and decide if you want to add more baking soda or not.
+- When the bubbling has subsided, taste the chili and decide if you need more baking soda.